 Unacceptable Activities: Activities which would be perceived as highly questionable for a residential program are not permitted.
 Community activities which fall in this category are drinking establishments (bars), attending New Year's Eve parties, going to concerts where drug use is probable, participating in aggressive martial arts or combative activities, and frequenting establishments which have bad or negative reputations.
-High risk activities (such as sky diving) shall require special permission from the Chief Administrator, and the resident requesting the activity must release the Pre-Release Center from any medical or liability claims.
+High risk activities shall require special permission from the Chief Administrator, and the resident requesting the activity must release the Pre-Release and Reentry Services from any medical or liability claims.

 Recreational Trips: The leisure activities bulletin board in the main hallway of the Pre-Release Center hallway posts the Center-sponsored recreational trips.
 These trips are planned by the PRC Community Corrections Interns based upon residents' suggestions and prior activities enjoyed by residents.
-To participate, a resident must complete a Recreational Trip Sign-up form available in the Central Services, and submit the form to unit staff for time-stamping after 6:30pm on Fridays.
+To participate, a resident must complete a Recreational Trip Sign-up form available in each unit and submit the form to unit staff for time-stamping after 6:30pm on Fridays.
 Selection for the trips is made on a first-come first-serve basis.
-The list of residents selected for a particular trip will be posted prior to the event.
-At least 4 residents are necessary for a trip to take place, and the maximum number is posted with the trip information on the bulletin board.
+The list of residents selected for a trip will be posted prior to the event.
+At least four (4) residents are necessary for a trip to take place, and the maximum number is posted with the trip information on the bulletin board.
 Events may include job fairs, community festivals, museums, concerts, hiking, theater, etc. If a resident must cancel a recreational trip, notice of cancellation must be made at least 24 hours prior to the starting time of the trip so that someone else can attend.
-Failure to give a 24 hour notice of cancellation may result in adjustment action.
 Trips generally are low- or no-cost, but for trips with a cost, the Intern may request proof of funds before leaving the Center.
 Residents are responsible for covering the cost for the intern.
 A preview list of upcoming recreational trips is posted weekly for the following week.
 While on a recreational trip, residents are expected to follow the Intern's supervision and instructions at all times.